Ian Hamilton (British Army officer): Japan

-From 1904 to 1905, Hamilton was the military attaché of the British Indian Army serving with the Japanese army in Manchuria during the Russo-Japanese War.
+From 1904 to 1905, Hamilton was the military attaché of the British Indian Army serving with the Imperial Japanese Army in Manchuria during the Russo-Japanese War.
 Amongst the several military attachés from Western countries, he was the first to arrive in Japan after the start of the war.
 He published A Staff Officer's Scrap-Book during the Russo–Japanese War on his experiences and observations during that conflict.

 This military confrontation between a well-known European army and a less-familiar Asian army was the first time that the tactics of entrenched positions for infantry were defended with machine guns and artillery.
 This was the first twentieth-century war in which the technology of warfare became increasingly important, factors which came to dominate the evolution of warfare during the First World War.
 Hamilton wrote that cavalry was obsolete in such a conflict, regarding their role as better accomplished by mounted infantry.
 He became a supporter of non-traditional tactics such as night attacks and the use of aircraft.
 Conversely, the successful Japanese infantry assaults convinced him that superior morale would allow an attacker to overcome prepared defensive positions.

-Return to England and Inspector-General of Oversea Forces
+Return to England and Inspector-General of Overseas Forces

-Hamilton went on to serve as General Officer Commanding Southern Command between 1905 and 1909 and as Adjutant-General to the Forces between 1909 and 1910.
+Hamilton went on to serve as General Officer Commanding (GOC) Southern Command between 1905 and 1909 and as Adjutant-General to the Forces between 1909 and 1910.
+In October 1907, while GOC-in-C Southern Command, he was promoted to general.

-By 1911 Hamilton had been appointed Inspector-General of Oversea Forces, and by 1913 also, additionally, General Officer Commanding-in-Chief Mediterranean Command, with major-generals in Gibraltar, Malta, and Egypt, plus the forces in the Anglo-Egyptian Sudan and Cyprus seemingly reporting to him.
+By 1911 Hamilton had been appointed, in August 1910, Inspector-General of Overseas Forces, and by 1913 also, additionally, General Officer Commanding-in-Chief Mediterranean Command, with major-generals in Gibraltar, Malta, and Egypt, plus the forces in the Anglo-Egyptian Sudan and Cyprus seemingly reporting to him.
 In July 1914 he was returning to the United Kingdom with his appointment about to expire.
+In June 1914 he succeeded General Horace Smith-Dorrien as aide-de-camp general to King George V.

 First World War

 On 5 August 1914, with the declaration of hostilities between Britain and Germany, Hamilton was appointed as the Commander-in-Chief, Home Army.
 He also became commander of "Central Force", the predominantly Territorial Force military formation which was charged with repelling any seaborne German invasion of the east coast of England in the early part of the war.

+In November 1914 he took over the position of colonel of the Gordon Highlanders from General Sir Charles W. H. Douglas, who had died suddenly.